Denver, CO Slip & Fall Lawyer

 • Was the area closed to customers with a warning posted?
 A property owner should do everything possible to notify and protect those on the property, including barricading off the hazardous area.

-If you have been involved in a slip and fall that caused serious bodily harm, you may want to take legal action and hold the liable parties accountable for their actions.
+If you have been involved in a fall that caused serious bodily harm, you may want to take legal action and hold the liable parties accountable for their actions.
 Unfortunately, you will need to prove that specific individuals are genuinely responsible for your damages and other losses.
-To verify your slip and fall claim, you will need to display the following items as accurate:
+To verify your slip-and-fall claim, you will need to display the following items as accurate:

 • Someone owed you some duty of care, such as the owner of the premises